These emerging methods can help improve the quality and quantity of your community engagement efforts.

 “The tools were instrumental in overcoming multiple language and communication barriers,” says Kristin Petersen, SEH planner.
 “Stakeholders most affected by the project were able to engage in meaningful ways.”

 Like this content?
-Then you'll love our new eBook: Better Projects 101
+Then you'll love our new eBook: How to Plan and Deliver a Better Engineering Project [eBook]

 Getting timely input and sorting through feedback from stakeholders has always been challenging.
 Now, with modern technology and cloud-based tools, stakeholders can share their dreams and insight on major planning efforts from the comfort of their home.
 Likewise, officials need only to log in to see the results.